brendanhaines/brendanhaines.github.io/_posts/2019-05-05-gpib_issues.md

 I've been trying to interface with GPIB instruments but struggling a lot with GPIB adapters.
 Hopefully this can be useful to someone else trying to automate old instruments.

-I started out with a (knockoff) Agilent 82357B USB &rarr; GPIB adapter.
+I started out with a Agilent 82357B USB &rarr; GPIB adapter.
 I was able to get my power meter to respond to a GPIB query *once* but never again.
 After fighting with `linux-gpib` configuration on and off for a few months, I got fed up and got an Agilent E5810A Ethernet &rarr; GPIB adapter.
 Despite authentication issues on the university network, I had no problems communicating with my power meter no more than an hour after power everything on.

 <!--description-->